Sunday, August 31, 2025

 When we do not see God moving among us, we should ask God, “Where are You?”

-When Elisha picked up the mantle of Elijah, he used it to strike a river.
-As he struck the river, he asked, “Where is the God of Elijah?”
+In 2 Kings 2:14, Elisha picked up the mantle of Elijah and struck a river with it.
+As he did, he asked, “Where is the God of Elijah?”
 God divided the river and he crossed the dry river bed.
-[8]

 When we are with God and God is with us, great things happen.
 God is ready to be with us.
 Are we ready to be with Him?